prabhupavitra/prabhupavitra.github.io/_learning/R_DataVisualization_VisualizingAmounts.md

 <span style="font-family:Georgia; font-size:16px;"> 11.
 Dumbbell Charts</span>

 <span style="font-family:Georgia; font-size:16px;">
-Most importantly, we will be using quandl api and quantmod api to import financial data.
-Us</span>
+We will be using quandl api and quantmod api to import financial data.
+Using an API for importing data is beneficial, especially in finance, because the dataset is updated extremely frequently, and they offer a lot of benefits in terms of ease and flexibility. </span>
 <span style="font-family:Georgia; font-size:16px;">
 We can install quandl & quantmod packages and register an account on quandl.com</span>